 S.B.
 No. 2035 aims to strengthen the regulation of political committees involved in ballot measures by prohibiting contributions and expenditures from foreign nationals.
-The bill requires political committees to submit an affidavit with their campaign treasurer appointment, certifying that they have not received funding from foreign nationals for preliminary activities related to the ballot measure.
+The bill requires these committees to submit an affidavit with their campaign treasurer appointment, certifying that they have not received funding from foreign nationals for preliminary activities related to the ballot measure.
 It also defines "foreign national" and outlines prohibited actions, such as soliciting or accepting contributions from foreign nationals or entities with significant foreign funding.
-The bill establishes enforcement mechanisms, including civil penalties and criminal charges for violations, with the attorney general empowered to enforce these provisions.
+Violations of these provisions are classified as Class B misdemeanors, and civil penalties can be imposed, amounting to twice the value of the contributions or expenditures in question.
+The attorney general is empowered to enforce these regulations through civil actions and can seek injunctive relief to prevent further violations.

 Statutes affected: Introduced: Civil Practice and Remedies Code 51.014, Chapter , Election Code 253.206 (Chapter , Election Code 253, Civil Practice and Remedies Code 51)